conviva-nsolanki/eco-js-readme/README.md

 **Note**: The Conviva JavaScript ECO SDK utilizes **local storage** to cache some data.

-When using multiple Conviva JavaScript ECO SDK instances across different environments (e.g., subdomains of the same customer or mobile apps embedding webviews), the Client ID may not be shared automatically.
-To ensure consistency, the SDK provides the following APIs for manual synchronization:
 - `getClientId()` – Retrieves the current Client ID
 - `setClientId(clientId)` – Sets a specific Client ID